bcgov-nr/requests/.github/ISSUE_TEMPLATE/bcgov-nr-repo-request.md

 ---
-name: Request for bcgov-nr GitHub Repository
+name: Request for BCGOV-NR GitHub Repository
 about: To create or remove a bcgov-nr GitHub repository.
 title: ''
 labels: github-repo, pending